LVPlayground/playground/javascript/features/finance/README.md

 This money is taken every minute from player's accounts when they have a certain amount of money in their possession.
 The amount depends on whether they're registered, and whether they're a VIP on Las Venturas Playground.

+## Bank accounts
+Each player on the server receives a bank account in which they can store money that should outlive their current playing session.
+Use is straightforward, through the following commands:

+  * `/balance` to display the bank account's balance.
+  * `/bank [[amount] | all]` to deposit a certain amount of money.
+  * `/withdraw [[amount] | all]` to withdraw a certain amount of money.

+Bank accounts are currently limited to $5,354,228,880, but this may increase over time.